 Ever since his Broadway breakthrough as a blue-collar stripper in The Full Monty, Patrick Wilson hasn’t stopped shedding his second skin on screen.
-But as he promotes two comedy roles—a castrated cad in the recently released Barry Munday and Rachel McAdams’s love interest in Morning Glory (in theaters November 12)—the 37-year-old father of two explains why he hasn’t gone gay since earning Emmy and Golden Globe nods for his portrayal of closeted Mormon Joe Pitt in the HBO miniseries Angels in America.
+But as he promotes two comedy roles — a castrated cad in the recently released Barry Munday and Rachel McAdams’s love interest in Morning Glory (in theaters November 12) — the 37-year-old father of two explains why he hasn’t gone gay since earning Emmy and Golden Globe nominations for his portrayal of closeted Mormon Joe Pitt in the HBO miniseries Angels in America.

-I was actually just at a Starbucks in Astoria, Queens—my wife had an audition near there—and on my way out, this guy goes, “Excuse me, weren’t you in Angels in America?
+Patrick Wilson: I was actually just at a Starbucks in Astoria, Queens — my wife had an audition near there — and on my way out, this guy goes, “Excuse me, weren’t you in Angels in America?
 Nice to meet you!”
 However many movies I’ve done since then and no matter what movie’s out in the theaters at the time, I still get recognized more from Angels than anything else.
 It’s odd to talk about such an important piece of writing and television as something that’s part of my résumé, but it really was a great steppingstone for me into the movie business.
 I have a lot of actor friends who never get the chance to chew on that kind of material, so it put me in a different light in Hollywood’s eyes, like, Wow, he must really be an actor!

 As an accomplished Broadway performer, were you aware of your gay fans before Angels?

 Well, remember I did The Full Monty, so yeah, I was pretty conscious of the gay fans.
 [Laughs] But no amount of musicals can compare to the importance of Angels in the gay community, so I do think I gained a whole new legion of fans.

 What does the support of the gay community mean to you?